elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Scipy.md

   * scipy.cluster is used for vector quantization and primarily K-Means clustering

-  * K-Means clustering is an unsupervised machine learning algorithm to find clusters in  unlabelled data (will be covered with machine learning)
+  * K-Means clustering is an unsupervised machine learning algorithm to find clusters in  unlabeled data (will be covered with machine learning)

   * Let’s do a whiteboard analysis on K-Means clustering algorithm